OWASP/cornucopia/data/taxonomy-en/mastg-1.7.0/MASVS-PLATFORM/MASTG-TEST-0072/index.md

 ## Testing App Extensions

-Verify that the app restricts the use of app extensions appropriatly.
+Verify that the app restricts the use of app extensions appropritely.

 > Please see: (https://mas.owasp.org/MASTG/tests/ios/MASVS-PLATFORM/MASTG-TEST-0072/)